dancornutt/Porsche944/07K_Swap.md

 When installing the fuel injectors, Alan said:
 For our cast aluminum manifold, make sure you install the injectors into the intake manifold first, individually.
 Also best to use some sort of lube on the injector o-rings such as a dielectric grease.
 The injector ports are the same size as the ones in the factory manifold, but require some effort to insert the injectors.
 If you leave the injectors in the rail and try to install it as an assembly you risk them not seating into the manifold properly.

+I would agree, installing the injectors into the manifold took considerable effort.
+I started in a cold garage but then transferred manifold and injectors inside warm house.

 ### Fuel Regulator

-Following the BBG parts list we purchased a fuel regulator and gauge to help troubleshoot any fuel issues should they pop up.
+Following the BBG parts list we purchased the Aeromotive fuel regulator and gauge to help troubleshoot any fuel issues should they pop up.

 BBG set fuel pressure to 43.5 psi for the turbo tune with large 60 lb/hr injectors.

+The Aeromotive fuel pressure regulator (FPR) has two rail ports and 1 return port (bottom).
+You'll need to buy an AN-06 plug (p/n: Aeromotive 15626) to plug one of the rail ports.

+We mounted the FPR on the passenger side just outboard of the chassis fuel lines.

 ### Fuel Rail

 We could have spent money at the junk yard for a stock fuel rail but where's the fun in that?
 Billet things are nice so the IE billet fuel rail was sourced.
+The IE fuel rail has AN-08 ports in either end.
+We used an AN-08 to AN-06 reducer (p/n: Summit Racing SUM-220167B) to step down the fuel system from AN-08 to AN-06.

+Two fasteners are supplied with the intake manifold hardware to secure the IE rail.

 ### Fuel Pump